-This certificate program, administered by the Segal Design Institute, develops a set of design and problem-solving skills that prove valuable in careers across the entire spectrum available to McCormick graduates.
-The program focuses on user-centered design in team-based, crossdisciplinary settings that address real-world problems.
+This certificate program, administered by the Segal Design Institute, develops a set of design and problem-solving skills that prove valuable in a wide range of careers.
+The program focuses on applying user-centered design to address real-world problems in team-based, interdisciplinary settings.

 Certificate Requirements (6 units)

-- 1 2-quarter design sequence: 384-1,2 or 380-1,2

-- 1 portfolio course: 370

-- 3 elective courses from an approved list

-- 1 must be a DSGN course.

-- 2 must be at the 300-level.

-- A design portfolio demonstrating accomplishments in design tools such as prototyping and implementation, modern software tools, design analysis, writing, project management, and effective graphical communication

-- Successful completion of a Northwestern baccalaureate degree
+- 1 2-quarter design sequence: 384-1,2 or 380-1,2 - 1 portfolio course: 370 - 3 elective courses from an approved list, including - 1 DSGN course - 2 courses at the 300 level - A design portfolio demonstrating accomplishments in design tools such as prototyping and implementation, modern software tools, design analysis, writing, project management, and effective graphical communication - Successful completion of a Northwestern baccalaureate degree